Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 # Getting Started with Kinemation – Part 1

-This is the third preview version released publicly.
-As such, it only provides foundational features.
+This is the fourth preview version released publicly.
+As such, there’s still more to come.
 For simple use cases, it is easy to get started.
-But for advanced production workflows, that burden may fall on the user.
+But for advanced production workflows, some of that burden may fall on the user.

 It will be up to you, a member of the community, to help guide Kinemation’s continual development to meet the needs of real-world productions.
 Please be